Antifa (Germany)

 German government institutions such as the Federal Office for the Protection of the Constitution and the Federal Agency for Civic Education describe the contemporary antifa movement as part of the extreme left and as partially violent.
 Antifa groups are monitored by the federal office in the context of its legal mandate to combat extremism.
 The federal office states that the underlying goal of the antifa movement is "the struggle against the liberal democratic basic order" and capitalism.
 In the 1980s, the movement was accused by German authorities of engaging in terrorist acts of violence.
+According to the these agencies, the use of the epithet fascist against opponents and the view of capitalism as a form of fascism are central to the movement.

 Antifaschistische Aktion

 Antifaschistische Aktion was established by the Communist Party of Germany (KPD) based on the principle of a communist front and its establishment was announced in the party's newspaper Die Rote Fahne (The Red Flag) in 1932.
 It functioned as an integral part of the KPD during its entire existence from 1932 to 1933.
 A member of the Comintern, the KPD under the leadership of Ernst Thälmann was loyal to the Soviet government headed by Joseph Stalin to the extent that the party had been directly controlled and funded by the Soviet leadership in Moscow since 1928.

 The KPD described Antifaschistische Aktion as a "red united front under the leadership of the only anti-fascist party, the KPD".
 The KPD had proclaimed that it was "the only anti-fascist party" during the elections of 1930.
 Unlike the situation in Italy, no party regarded itself as "fascist" in Weimar-era Germany.
 Central to Antifaschistische Aktion was the use of the epithet fascist.
 According to Norman Davies, the concept of "anti-fascism" as used by the KPD originated as an ideological construct of the Soviet Union, where the epithets fascist and fascism were primarily and widely used to describe capitalist society in general and virtually any anti-Soviet or anti-Stalinist activity or opinion.
 This usage was also adopted by communist parties affiliated with the Comintern such as the KPD.